 "Stories are the shortest distance between us and truth."

-Part of our mission is to collect and share stories of those personally involved with juvenile justice systems across the country.
 Sharing stories brings people together, raises awareness about important issues, and gives you a voice in the public discourse about juvenile justice.
-If you have a story you would like to share, we hope that you will share it with us.
+Our goal is for your voices to be counted & heard.
+As this collection of stories grows, it will bring to light multiple perspectives about the specific issues that young people and families are facing in juvenile systems across the country.
+If you have a story to tell, we hope that you will share it with The Juvenile Project.

 How to share your story.